 Frequently Asked Questions About the Public Charge Rule

-The new public charge rule says that immigrants who are applying for a green card or entry to the U.S. may denied if they are more likely than not to get certain public benefits from the government in the future.
-The new public charge rule will become effective on October 15, 2019 unless a judge says otherwise.
-Applications and petitions submitted to U.S. Citizenship and Immigration Services (USCIS) that are stamped and mailed before the effective date (October 15, 2019) will not be subject to the rule.
+The new public charge rule says that individuals who are applying for a green card or entry to the U.S. may denied if they are more likely than not to get certain public benefits from the government in the future.
+The new public charge rule went into effect on February 24, 2020.
+Applications and petitions submitted to U.S. Citizenship and Immigration Services (USCIS) filed after February 24, 2020 are subject to the rule.

 If the government considers you likely to be a public charge at any time in the future, you can be denied

 - a green card (also known as Lawful Permanent Resident status).

 Under the rule, USCIS will look at these factors to decide if you are likely to be a public charge:

 - your health;

 - your education and skills;

 - your assets, resources, and financial status; and

 - whether you have gotten public benefits in the past.

 USCIS could decide that you are likely to become a public charge, based on the other factors listed above, even if you never received any public benefits in the past.